-A recent study suggests local schools are spending almost half a million dollars on lost water.
+A recent study suggested local schools are spending almost half a million dollars on lost water.
 That equates to more than 70 Olympic sized swimming pools of water going down the drain every year.

-Alerts can be set up through the online portal to be sent to mobile phones and/or email to notify staff if there is a spike in water usage overnight or on weekends, indicating a leak.
+Alerts were set up through the online portal to be sent to mobile phones and/or email to notify staff if there is a spike in water usage overnight or on weekends, indicating a leak.
 These leaks are often in underground pipes and can waste many thousands of litres per day, costing schools thousands of dollars in water usage charges.

 Read our Case Study: Lambton High School

 If your school is interested in learning more about the Leakage in Schools Program, email email@example.com.

 Click on the graph above to enlarge.

 Leak at Hunter School of Performing Arts - September 2013

 The data logger picked up a large leak in a burst pipe under the school administration office.
 With a leakage rate of 20L/minute, the leak was costing the school $77 in extra charges per day.
 Without the data logger the leak might have gone undetected until the next bill in November, potentially adding $7,000 to the school's water bill.